agile-lab-dev/Data-Product-Specification/README.md

 * `CreationDate: [Optional[String]]` when this output port has been created.
 * `StartDate: [Optional[String]]` the first business date present in the dataset, leave it empty for events or we can use some standard semantic like: "-7D, -1Y".
 * `ProcessDescription: [Option[String]]` what is the underlying process that contributes to generate the data exposed by this output port.
-* `DataContract: [Yaml]`: In case something is going to change in this section, it represents a breaking change because the producer is breaking the contract, this will require to create a new version of the data product to keep backward compatibility
+* `DataContract: [Yaml]`: In case something is going to change in this section, it represents a breaking change because the producer is breaking the contract, this will require to create a new version of the data product to keep backward compatibility.
   * `Schema: [Array[Yaml]]` when it comes to describe a schema we propose to leverage OpenMetadata specification: Ref https://docs.open-metadata.org/metadata-standard/schemas/entities/table#column.
 Each column can have a tag array and you can choose between simples LabelTags, ClassificationTags or DescriptiveTags.
 Here an example of classification Tag https://github.com/open-metadata/OpenMetadata/blob/main/catalog-rest-service/src/main/resources/json/data/tags/piiTags.json.
   * `SLA: [Yaml]` Service Level Agreement, describe the quality of data delivery and the output port in general.
 It represents the producer's overall promise to the consumers.
     * `IntervalOfChange: [Option[String]]` how often changes in the data are reflected.